BPH is a common problem for men as they age, with statistics showing that by the age of 50, 50% of men are affected by signs of an enlarged prostate.

 - Curcumin– Curcumin is the bioactive ingredient in the Indian spice turmeric.
 It is known for its antioxidant and anti-inflammatory effects and may protect against prostate diseases.

-The individual ingredients were also chosen based on studies which show their synergistic properties.
-This means that taking the individual ingredients together is more effective than taking them individually.
+It’s also worth noting that many of the individual ingredients were chosen based on studies that show their synergistic properties.
+This means that taking these specific individual ingredients together is more effective than taking them individually.

 For more information on Total Health for the prostate and how it can improve your urinary symptoms and overall prostate health, visit https://www.bensnaturalhealth.com/health-products/total-health-vegicaps.html.